YoungArtifact/LOG-Parser/README.md

-# Log-Parser by Hydra

-This is gonna be a part of my website. <br>
-Maybe also as a bun plugin to use on other projects?

-## Elysia with Bun runtime
+# Website of YoungArtifact

+It currently includes
+- a log parser

 ### Development
-To start the development server run:
+To start the development server with hot reloading, run:
 ```bash
 bun run dev
 ```
-Open http://localhost:3000/ with your browser to see the result. <br>
+Open http://localhost:3000/ with your browser to see the result.
-Hot reloading enabled!